History

 Szydłów Castle was located within the town walls in the northwestern part of the town.
 Its shape was similar to the rectangle of size 60 X 110 meters, whose outer western and northern sides formed part of the shared line of fortification with the town.
 On the side of the town, the castle was also separated by a wall, which did not have much defensive significance.
 Its thickness is only 60-80 cm.
 The main entrance to the castle probably led from the market square, through the gate in the eastern castle wall.
 The two remaining sides of the castle, the north and the west, were protected by the depression of the Ciekąca River valley, which formed a slope near the fortifications with heights up to about 10 meters.
 The castle was thus protected by the natural conditions of the terrain on the one hand, and the fortified town on the other side.

 In the north-west corner were two cylindrical towers with a diameter of 10.6 and 10.7 meters, which was a unique solution on Polish lands, but also in the 14th-century Czech and Hungarian monarchy.
 The model of double cylindrical towers occurred only, and rarely, in the German Empire, specifically in Hessen and the Palatinate-Rhineland (e.g. castles Ehrenburg, Greifenstein, Kasselburg).
 In few of the local two-tower assumptions between the towers a narrow and tall building was placed, and in few gates, which leads to the supposition that maybe also in Szydłów the gate was located in the north-west corner or rather a postern, as the clearance between the towers was only 0.65 meters.
+Recent research has established that the cylindrical towers were not built simultaneously and most likely they never functioned at the same time.

-ecent research has established that the cylindrical towers were not built simultaneously.
 The eastern tower was built earlier, at the beginning of the 14th century, and with it the north-eastern building, originally free-standing, just like the tower.
 Both of these buildings were not connected with any stone curtains, and were probably protected by wood and earth ramparts (pallisade on both sides with beams, filled with clay sand).
 The north-east house had dimensions of 15.3 x 35.5 meters, with a division in the ground floor typical of the Middle Ages into three rooms of similar size: the central entrance hall and two side rooms.
 The ground floor was illuminated by narrow windows with necks inclined upwards.
 There were probably living and representative rooms on the first floor.
 In the southern part of the castle, there was probably an economic outer bailey, also surrounded by wood and earth ramparts.

 The round west tower was added in the second quarter of the 14th century, along with the wall curtains that connected it with the town’s defensive wall and with the north-east building (its northern wall now also marked the northern perimeter wall of the castle).
 The eastern tower, if it still existed then, was still a free-standing building.
 It is possible, however, that it was never completed, which would explain the undertaking of an expensive and time-consuming construction investment by Casimir the Great, who, wanting to enlarge the space of the castle, led the curtains closer to the slopes, and in order to connect them with the tower, decided to fund a new bergfried, moved more to the west.
 If the eastern tower were still in operation at that time, it would be irrational to bypass it.
 Leaving the foundation walls of the older tower would indicate that this structure could then function as a water reservoir.

-At the turn of the 14th and 15th centuries, the castle was rebuilt, as a result of which the eastern tower was replaced by a rectangular tower or building, enlarged in the 16th century by the western part (at the expense of the western bergfried).
+At the turn of the 14th and 15th centuries, the northern part of the castle was also rebuilt, as a result of which the eastern tower was replaced by a rectangular tower or building, enlarged in the 16th century by the western part (at the expense of the western bergfried).
 With the delivery of the new building, the line of the perimeter walls of the castle was shifted to the north.
 In the 16th century, a next building was added, located in the center of the eastern curtain of the castle.

 Current state